Amed Rosario Player Props: Guardians vs. Yankees

-On Monday, Amed Rosario (coming off going 0-for-6) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 6:10 PM ET.
+Amed Rosario -- 0-for-2 in his most recent game -- will be in action for the Cleveland Guardians versus the New York Yankees, with Gerrit Cole on the hill, on April 11 at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-6) against the Mariners.
+He had a hitless showing in his previous game (0-for-2) against the Yankees.

 Amed Rosario Game Info & Props vs. the Yankees